arya5555/Workspace/README.md

 **Additional features that could be added as time allows:**
 - To-do list can have due-dates and priority
-- Option to minimize or close all non-relevant apps and sites
-- A notification will appear if an unpinned application is opened or if blacklisted sites are visited in order to deter distraction
 - Account to back up data online
 - Collaborative group spaces
   - Spaces are accessible by invited group members